Why Do I Always Chase Love & End Up With Emotionally Unavailable Partners?

 Peaceful instead of unfamiliar.

-I am worthy of love that is safe, consistent, peaceful, emotionally available, reciprocal, and nourishing.
+You are worthy of love that is safe, consistent, peaceful, emotionally available, and reciprocal.